What is business process excellence | Comidor

 What Is Process Excellence?

-Process excellence emphasizes that there is never a final level to attain and that continuous monitoring is crucial.
+Process excellence emphasizes that there is never a final level to reach and that continuous monitoring is crucial.
 As long as a procedure is in place, there will always be opportunities to streamline it, make it more efficient, and produce better results.
-Businesses identify and address bottlenecks, fix issues that may arise in a process, and monitor the progress of a process.
+Businesses identify and address bottlenecks, fix issues that may arise in a process, and monitor its progress.

 Process Excellence Definition | ComidorBusinesses aim for process excellence because it helps them improve how they create and deliver value to their customers and stakeholders.
 Excellent processes lead to consistent outputs with little room for variation or waste.
 The operational benefits of process excellence have been proven through research.
 Creating, following, and adjusting processes for efficiency leads to tangible and sustainable business success.